Pilot decision making: Mnemonics

 Pilots use mnemonics to help them deal with emergencies and unexpected situations.
+One of the most famous mnemonics is the phrase "Aviate, Navigate, Communicate", to remind pilots what their priorities should be.
+The first priority is to keep the aircraft flying, avoiding undesired aircraft states and controlled flight into terrain.
+Next the pilot(s) should verify their location and navigate towards a suitable destination.
+Communication with air traffic control, while important, is a lower priority.

-Mnemonics used to decide and carry out a course of action include T-DODAR (Time, Diagnose, Options, Decision, Assign, Review), FOR-DEC (Facts, Options, Risks and benefits, Decide, Execute, Check), DECIDE (Detect, Estimate, Choose, Identify, Do, Evaluate), DESIDE (Detect, Estimate, Set safety objectives, Identify, Do, Evaluate), GRADE (Gather Information, Review Information, Analyse Alternatives, Decide, Evaluate) and PIOSEE (Problem, Information, Options, Select, Execute, Evaluate).
+Mnemonics used to decide and carry out a course of action include T-DODAR (Time, Diagnose, Options, Decision, Assign, Review), FOR-DEC (Facts, Options, Risks and benefits, Decide, Execute, Check), DECIDE (Detect, Estimate, Choose, Identify, Do, Evaluate), DESIDE (Detect, Estimate, Set safety objectives, Identify, Do, Evaluate), GRADE (Gather Information, Review Information, Analyse Alternatives, Decide, Evaluate), 3P (Perceive, Process, Perform), and PIOSEE (Problem, Information, Options, Select, Execute, Evaluate).
 FOR-DEC was developed by Lufthansa and the German Aerospace Center, and is used by numerous European airlines, as well as in German nuclear power plants.
 The hyphen in FOR-DEC is designed to make the pilots stop and think about whether they have considered all the options.
 T-DODAR is used by British Airways, who added the initial T to remind pilots to consider time available before starting the decision-making process.

 Advantages of these techniques include that they force the crew to name the facts; they prevent jumping to conclusions; they give co-pilots a means to make their voice heard; they allow both pilots to participate in the decision-making process; and they enable the captain to withdraw an incorrect decision without losing leadership authority.
 Disadvantages include that they can be an obstacle to quick and obvious actions; they are used as a tool for justification rather than decision; that they don't provide a way to communicate non-communicable knowledge such as intuitions and "gut feelings".
 It is important that the technique used is standardised across an airline, so everyone is speaking the same language.
 It is important that the technique does not become an obstacle to solving problems.

 SHOR (Stimuli, Hypotheses, Options, Response) can be used in time-pressured situations.